mpatacchiola/imujoco/README.md

 Installation
 ------------

+1. Requirements: there are no particular requirements, you need to install Numpy and Pytorch to use the sampler, [OpenAI-Gym](https://github.com/openai/gym) and [StableBaselines3](https://stable-baselines3.readthedocs.io) for loading the environment/policies.

-1. Clone the repository `git clone https://github.com/mpatacchiola/imujoco.git` and set it as current folder with `cd imujoco`
+2. Clone the repository `git clone https://github.com/mpatacchiola/imujoco.git` and set it as current folder with `cd imujoco`

-2. Download the dataset files (approximately **3.4 GB**) from our page on [zenodo.com](https://zenodo.org/):
+3. Download the dataset files (approximately **3.4 GB**) from our page on [zenodo.com](https://zenodo.org/):

 ```
 COMING SOON
 ```

-3. Unzip the files into the `imujoco` folder:
+4. Unzip the files into the `imujoco` folder:

 ```
 unzip dataset.zip